-- Select the desired band, AM or FM. - Use the TUNE or SEEK function to tune the radio to a desired station. - Pick the Preset button you want for that station.
-Press the button and hold it until you hear a beep.
-Repeat steps 1 to 3 to store a total of six stations each on AM and FM.
+- Select the desired band, AM or FM.
+FM1 and FM2 let you store two frequencies with each Preset button. - Use the TUNE or SEEK bar to tune the radio to the desired station. - 3.
+Pick the Preset button you want for that station.
+Press the button and hold it until you hear a beep. - Repeat steps 1 to 3 to store a total of six stations on AM and twelve on FM

-Once that station's frequency is stored, simply press and release the proper preset button to tune to it.
-If you want to change any preset button's selection, store another frequency as described.
-The frequencies you preset will be lost if your car's battery goes dead or is disconnected.
+Once a station's frequency is stored, simply press and release the proper preset button to tune to it.

-Adjusting the Sound
+The preset frequencies will be lost if your vehicle's battery goes dead or is disconnected.

-Use the Balance and Fader controls to adjust the sound "direction".
-The Balance control moves it left-to-right.
-The Fader control moves it front-to-back.
+Adjusting the Sound Balance/Fader - These two controls adjust the strength of the sound coming from each speaker.
+The Balance control adjusts the sideto-side strength, while the Fader control adjusts the front-to-back strength.